- Chapter 3. Strings, Vectors, and Arrays

 vector<vector<string>> file; // vector whose elements are vectors

-Note: vector is a template, not a type.
-Types generated from vector must include the element type, for example, vector<int>.
+is a template, not a type.
+Types generated from vector

-Because references are not objects, we cannot have a vector of references.
+Because references are not objects, we cannot have a vector

-3.3.1 Defining and Initializing vectors
+3.3.1 Defining and Initializing vector

-As with any class type, the vector template controls how we define and initialize vectors.
+As with any class type, the vector

 vector<string> svec; // default initialization; svec has no elements

-The most common way of using vectors is to define an initially empty vector to which elements are added as their values become known at run time.
+to which elements are added as their values become known at run time.

-We can also supply initial value(s) for the element(s) when we define a vector.
+We can also supply initial value(s) for the element(s) when we define a vector

 vector<int> ivec; // initially empty